 Skip to content

-VoIP phone Canada
+VoIP phone providers Canada

-After completing your initial research, you’ve likely noticed dozens of different Canadian VoIP providers.
-If your business is based in Canada — or you’re looking to expand to the Great White North by getting a Canadian number — this in-depth guide covers top phone options you should know.
+If your business is based in Canada — or you’re looking to expand to the Great White North by getting a Canadian number — this in-depth guide covers the 11 best Canadian business VoIP providers of 2025, including their prices, features, and limitations.

 1. OpenPhone: Best Canadian VoIP provider for growing teams